ekedonald/1-Linux-Practice-Project/README.md

 ![grep_command](./images/14.%20grep%20command.png)

 ## 15. df command:
-The df command is used to report the sysem's disk space, shwon in percentage and kilobyte (KB).
+The df command is used to report the sysem's disk space, shown in percentage and kilobyte (KB).
 Here's the general syntax:

 ```bash
 df [options] [file]